 - ½ teaspoon pure vanilla extract

 - Pour the crumbs into a bowl and stir in the melted butter and sugar.
-Once all the graham cracker crumbs are moistened, press the crumb mixture into the bottom and up the sides of a 9-inch pie plate.
+Once all the graham cracker crumbs are moistened, press the crumb mixture into the bottom and halfway up the sides of a 9-inch pie plate.
 Bake the crust for about 13-15 minutes, until fragrant and light golden brown.
 Set aside to cool.

 - In a heavy saucepan, combine sugar and cornstarch.
 Whisk in milk and lemon juice.
 Place over medium-high heat and cook, stirring frequently, until thickened and bubbling.
 Reduce heat to low and cook for 2 more minutes, stirring frequently.
 Remove from the heat.

 - Place the egg yolks in a bowl.
-Slowly add a scant cup of the hot mixture into the egg yolks, whisking as you pour (this will slowly bring up the temperature of the eggs).
-Add the whole mixture back to the pan and bring to a gentle boil for 2 minutes, whisking constantly.
+Slowly add a cup of the hot mixture into the egg yolks, whisking as you pour (this will slowly bring up the temperature of the eggs).
+Add the egg mixture back to the pan and bring to a gentle boil for 2 minutes, whisking constantly.
 Remove from the heat.
 Stir in butter and lemon zest, mixing until completely combined.
 Transfer to a bowl and cool to room temperature.

 - Before serving, whip heavy cream, powdered sugar, and vanilla extract until stiff peaks form.
 Top the pie with whipped cream (I used a star tip and piped it on, but you can also spread it using a butter knife or offset spatula).
 If desired, garnish with a sprinkling of finely grated lemon zest.
-Serve immediately, or refrigerate for several hours.

 Nutritional Information is an estimate based on third-party calculations and may vary based on products used and serving sizes.

 Recipe updated March 2018 – I increased the lemon filling to make it a little bit thicker.
 The rest of the recipe remains the same.